 Things to keep in mind

 There are a number of exceptions to the Miranda rule, which are too numerous to discuss in detail in this post.
 Therefore, there are times when a “custodial interrogation” occurs without the need for Miranda warnings to be given.
-If you have a question about whether or not your rights have been violated by the police, it is important to consult with an attorney.
+If you have a question about whether or not your rights have been violated by the police, it is important to consult with an lawyer.
 If you or a loved one have been arrested, it is important to be aware of your rights and all of the legal options available to you.
-Contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+Contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.